 Casa Kids designs and manufactures children’s furniture and custom rooms.
-Our expertise lies in loft and bunk beds, desks, storage units and custom solutions for small spaces.
-All of our furniture is designed and built in our wood shop in Brooklyn’s Red Hook neighborhood.
+Our expertise lies in loft and bunk beds, desks, storage units, and custom solutions for small spaces.

 At Casa Kids, being good to the kids we serve also means being kind to the planet they call home.
 We only use wood that has been harvested through sustainable practices and all of our products are made locally, eliminating the environmental impact implicit in shipping.
 Our furniture is also modular and highly adaptive, so it remains with the families we service for years.
 This dramatically reduces waste and promotes sustainability in terms of our planet’s natural resources.